KarimB1980/hrnet/backend/README.md

 ## Populated Database Data

-Once you run the `populate-db` script, you should have states and departments in your database:
+Once you run the `populate-db` script, you should have states and departments in your database